solid/solidproject.org/_posts/this-week-in-solid/2019-08-29-this-week-in-solid.md

 You can read the [minutes of this weeks call here](https://hackmd.io/D_ZPm6hSQBWm2QLb5EEodQ?edit).

-Next weeks call will be on the 5th September at 1000CEST on [this line](https://zoom.us/j/121552099).
+Next weeks call will be on the 5th September at 1000 CEST on [this line](https://zoom.us/j/121552099).
 You can find [the agenda here](https://www.w3.org/community/solid/wiki/Meetings#20190905_1000CEST) where you can also add items by [joining the W3C Solid Community Group](https://www.w3.org/community/solid/) or send an email to info@solidproject.org.

 ## Press